 National Association for Independent Schools Award for article, "Educating for Connectedness",(1979)

 The Education Redesign Lab (ERL) was created by Harvard Graduate School of Education Professor Paul Reville, who has spent the last thirty years designing and implementing the successful education reform agenda in Massachusetts.
 With all of the states progress, however, Massachusettslike all states--continues to have yawning achievement and opportunity gaps between low income students and their more affluent peers.
-The Education Redesign Lab was launched to build a new, more comprehensive education engine for communities across Americaone that strategically aligns, integrates, and leverages education, health and social services as well as summer and after-school enrichment opportunities into more personalized systems of child wellbeing and education.
+The Education Redesign Lab was launched to build a new, more comprehensive education engine for communities across America one that strategically aligns, integrates, and leverages education, health and social services as well as summer and after-school enrichment opportunities into more personalized systems of child wellbeing and education.

-This grant from The Chan Zuckerberg Initiative will enable the ERL to engage The Bridgespan Group in a four month strategic planning process to explore how the Lab should structure itself to maximize impact on the field of education and child development.
+This grant from The Chan Zuckerberg Initiative enables the ERL to engage The Bridgespan Group in a four month strategic planning process to explore how the Lab should structure itself to maximize impact on the field of education and child development.
 The ERLs plan for action is complex with several components: field work, research, policy and advocacy.
 Our field work focuses on working with communities where Mayors and other top leaders have embraced a broader definition of education and are committed to realizing a system where all children thrive.
 Research on promising practices and barriers to success also plays a critical role in this work: it guides our thinking, shapes our ongoing theory of action, and provides the basis for our programs, policy, and advocacy work.
 Finally, advocacy involves partnering with national civic and policy leaders and grassroots organizations in communities to build a field committed to this new vision of education while also identifying policy barriers and opportunities to implementing a more comprehensive system of supports for children in communities across the country.

 The Education Redesign Lab launched the By All Means initiative in May 2016 and convened a national audience in support of a more effective systems for educating all children so that they are prepared to be successful in a complex, 21st century society.
 The convening in November 2016 is focused on our six cities and will not have the public component of last Mays convening.
 Our cities have asked for more on-the-ground examples of what this work looks like when implemented and so we have invited practitioners to share their work and are pleased to already have speakers like Superintendent John Freeman from the Pittsfield, NH schools committed to attending.
 We know that Nellie Mae has provided significant support to the work in Pittsfield along many other district.
 In addition to Superintendent Freeman some of the others we have presenting in November include Adam Seldow from Facebooks education partnership with the Summit Public Schools, Dr. Bob Balfanz from John Hopkins School of Education, and Ron Heifetz to work with our teams on the leadership challenges that come up when taking on these ambitious, system level changes.